 Download the Generic USB HID PIC18F27J53 Code

-To get the code to compile you will need to have installed: MPLab, C18 compiler, the Microchip Application Library.
+To get the code to compile you will need to have installed: MPLab, C18 compiler, and the Microchip Application Library.
 When you first load the MPLab project you will need to add the Microchip Application Library to the include search path.
 In MPLab 8, this is found under the Project->Build Options->Project file menu item.
 Under the directories tab, select ‘Include Search Path’ and add the directory for the include files for the application library.
 In my case, this is E:\Microchip Solutions v2011-12-05\Microchip\Include.
 You will also need to link in the usb_device.c and usb_function_hid.c files.
-You may also want to change the compiler mode to use the large memory model, otherwise you may get warnings when using string literals if you don’t casting them as (const rom far char *).
+You may also want to change the compiler mode to use the large memory model, otherwise you may get warnings when using string literals if you don’t cast them as (const rom far char *).

 Download the Generic HID Mac code

 A useful tool included with Xcode is the USB prober, use spotlight to find it.
 This tool details all of the connected USB devices.
 I typically have it open, just to make sure that the device is properly enumerating.

 Generic HID Mac